radius-project/docs/docs/content/resources/networking/gateway/index.md

 type: docs
 title: "Gateway"
 linkTitle: "Gateway"
-description: "Learn how to route requests to different resources."
+description: "Route HTTP traffic to services using gateways"
 weight: 200
 ---

 ## Overview

-`Gateway` defines how requests are routed to different resources, and also provides the ability to expose traffic to the internet.
-Conceptually, gateways allow you to have a single point of entry for  traffic in your application, whether it be internal or external traffic.
+A `Gateway` defines how HTTP requests are routed to different services and how they are exposed to the internet.
+Conceptually, gateways allow you to have a single point of entry for traffic in your application, whether it be internal or external.

-`Gateway` in Radius are split into two main pieces; the `Gateway` resource itself, which defines which port and protocol to listen on, and Route(s) which define the rules for routing traffic to different resources.
+Radius gateways route traffic to [HTTP Routes]({{< ref httproute >}}).

 ## Resource format

-A Gateway is defined as a resource within your Application, defined at the same level as the resources providing and consuming the HTTP communication.

 {{< rad file="snippets/gateway.bicep" embed=true marker="//GATEWAY" >}}